-A new China air pollution study has been sensationalized in the Western press and local expat media, causing quite a stir in the expat community.
+A China air pollution study that was sensationalized in the Western press and local expat media in 2017 has since been updated.

-Recent reports with headlines such as ‘Living in China Takes 3½ Years Off Your Life’ and ’Living in Shanghai Takes Nearly 6 Years Off Your Life’ were shared extensively by the expat community on social media.
+Reports with headlines such as ‘Living in China Takes 3½ Years Off Your Life’ and ’Living in Shanghai Takes Nearly 6 Years Off Your Life’ were shared extensively by the expat community on social media in 2017.

 These articles were based on a China air pollution study released by the University of Chicago’s Energy Policy Institute; “The Impact of Sustained Exposure to Particulate Matter on Life Expectancy: New Evidence from China’s Huai River Policy”.